david-schaller/AsymmeTree/README.md

 * [Scipy and Numpy](http://www.scipy.org/install.html)
 * [Matplotlib](https://matplotlib.org/)

-The simulation of phylogenetic scenarios and sequences does not have any other dependencies.
+The simulation of phylogenetic scenarios and sequences, as well as most functions for their analysis, do not have any other dependencies.
 However, to use the tree reconstruction method for best match inference and the C++ implementation of the quartet method, resp., [RapidNJ](https://birc.au.dk/software/rapidnj/) and [qinfer](https://github.com/david-schaller/qinfer) must be installed.
 I recommend that you compile these tools on your machine, place the binaries into a persistent location and add this location to your PATH environment variable.